s-ted/liPGN/README.md

   -U, --url <URL>            http://en.lichess.org/api/  URL of the API -s, --store <store>        plocal:db                   The store to use for keeping the data (use 'memory:tmp' for a transient run)
-  -c, --color <color>                                    Handle games for the given color (white/black) -S, --no-sync                                          Don't sync the games with the server -t, --with-times                                       Decorate the PGN with the move times -u, --username <username>                              The username for whom to retrieve the games
+  -c, --color <color>                                    Handle games for the given color (white/black) -R, --refresh-all                                      Refresh all games, even if some are already in the local DB (useful if you break a previous import with Ctrl-C...)
+  -S, --no-sync                                          Don't sync the games with the server -t, --with-times                                       Decorate the PGN with the move times -u, --username <username>                              The username for whom to retrieve the games